Ralph Wiggum is the viral agentic coding loop.Simplified for real-world teams.

 Use this to add Ralph Wiggum to an existing repo.

-How we improved SpecKit
+Why we recommend SpecKit

 | SpecKit Step | Our Approach | Why |